• Home

 Business Hours

-We are open from Monday through Friday from 6am through 7pm.
+We are open Monday through Friday from 6am to 7pm.
 It is important to call in advance if there are any sudden changes including but not limited to: late arrivals, late pickups, absences and any other important scheduling issues.
 We are here when you need us but strongly encourage you to spend as much free time as you can with your child.
 Children grow so fast, take this opportunity to spend time bonding with your child.
-Ultimately the care of the child is the parental responsibility.
 This does not mean you cannot bring your child on your day off.
 We simply want to stress the importance of spending quality time with your child.

 Admission Paperwork

-Before we will assume responsibility of caring for your child I MUST have the following:
+Before we will assume responsibility of caring for your child we MUST have the following:

 Policy Handbook Acknowledgement